 Here below we post a list of

-Papers already accepted for publication in Issue 2/2017 of HIDRAULICA.
+Papers already accepted for publication in Issue 3/2021 of HIDRAULICA Magazine.

 The list displays paper title, author(s) and affiliation, and also paper abstract.